Seasonal Business Loans

 Small Business Loans for Seasonal Business

 Shield Funding has been working with businesses of all types for over 10 years to provide the funding they need to succeed.
 Whether your company does most of its business in a single month or splits it throughout all 12, we’re here to help.

 Many businesses have seasonal swings.
 Some are bigger than others.
 Lawn care professionals, for example, might have no business at all in the winter.
 Personal trainers, on the other hand, have business all year but could have the most clients in the first third.

 We work with many kinds of seasonal businesses to help them make the most of their prime seasons as well as their off-seasons.
 Whether that’s with a longer-term loan that balances out the swings or a shorter-term one specifically for the slow times, we can help.

 Because we’re an alternative lender, we don’t have the disadvantages of a traditional lender like a bank.
 It can take weeks to get an approval for a bank loan, and even longer to actually get the money.
 That means you need to apply early, making it harder to know exactly what you need.
 Fast business loans mean better business which is why we make it easy to apply online and get funded as fast as the same day.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?